Set up your inventory

 - Category — optional grouping label (e.g. "Meat", "Drinks") that organises the inventory list; leave it blank for Uncategorized.
 See Organize with categories in the inventory master reference for more.

-- Unit — how you count it (kg, g, L, ml, pcs, packs, cans, bottles, containers).
+- Unit — how you count it (kg, g, L, ml, pcs, packs, cans, bottles, containers, rolls, pouches, boxes, cases).
 For packaging units you can optionally add Content per unit (what one unit holds, e.g. 1 bottle = 1 L) and Order unit (a coarser unit you buy in, e.g. 1 case = 12 bottles).
 See How an ingredient is measured for the details.

 - Cost per Unit — the price you pay per unit.
 Used to value waste and expected expenses.